xames3/smart/docs/source/index.rst

 education.
 Some key highlights of my projects include:

-- **xsNumpy & SlowTorch.** Lightweight educational libraries inspired by `NumPy <https://numpy.org>`_ and `PyTorch <https://pytorch.org>`_, built to simplify complex concepts for learners and researchers alike.
+- **xsNumpy & SlowTorch.** Lightweight educational libraries inspired by `NumPy`_ and `PyTorch`_, built to simplify complex concepts for learners and researchers alike.
 These were created as educational tools for scientific computing.

-- **Reinforcement Learning.** An AI-driven Snake game including the environment built in `Pygame <https://pygame.org>`_, featuring a modular agent and optimized reinforcement learning strategies.
+- **Reinforcement Learning.** An AI-driven Snake game including the environment built in `Pygame`_, featuring a modular agent and optimized reinforcement learning strategies.

 Beyond these, I've had the opportunity to speak at tech meetups and conferences, sharing insights on my projects, AI, open science, and the inner